2017 Michigan MotherBaby Summit: Celebrating Success

-The 2017 West Virginia MotherBaby Summit will be held on Thursday, May 18, 2017 at the Holiday Inn and Suites, Charleston West/400 Second Ave, Charleston.
-Topics to be covered include: Rooming-in, Delay the Bath, Quiet Time, Supplementation, Neonatal Abstinence Syndrome, and the American Academy of Pediatrics-endorsed Ten Steps.
+The 2017 Michigan MotherBaby Summit will be held on Friday, November 3, 2017 at the Atheneum Suite Hotel, 1000 Brush Avenue, Detroit MI.
+Topics to be covered include: Rooming-in, Delay the Bath, Quiet Time, Supplementation, Neonatal Abstinence Syndrome, and the American Academy of Pediatrics-endorsed Ten Steps to Successful Breastfeeding.

 The keynote address, “Rethinking How to Help Opioid-Exposed Infants and Their Families,” will be given by Boston Medical Center neonatologist, Dr. Elisha Wachman.
 Boston Medical Center cares for approximately 130 opioid-exposed infants per year.